vincentbollaert/turborepo-playground/README.md

 ## Testing Strategy

-This project uses a comprehensive testing approach:
+This project uses the foundations of a comprehensive testing approach:

 - **Integration Tests**: Testing components with their data fetching logic
-- **Component Tests**: Isolated UI component testing
 - **Mock Service Worker**: API mocking for predictable test scenarios
 - **Test Utilities**: Shared test setup and utilities